This post may contain affiliate links.

 - About 15 minutes before the gizzards are ready, heat oven to 400°F (200°C).

-- Add the gizzards into the batter and toss to coat.
+- Once the chicken gizzards become tender, drain the water and add them to the batter and toss to coat.

 - Take each piece of the chicken gizzard with tongs and place it into the breadcrumbs mixture.